Batting Practice for the AV Professional

 output', and the 'record

 output selector' as a 'multi-source

 routing of sources to an amplifier and speakers in another

 room or zone.
-However, they have eliminated the Tape
+However, they eliminated the Tape

-Plus, the multi-room source may be routed to a volume
+multi-room source may also be routed through an AV

 Ed's AV Handbook